 Once you know your field trip allocations for the year, try to plan one soon after testing takes place.
 Your students are already out of their typical academic routine, making it a great time to do something else out of the ordinary – like a fun field trip off campus.

 5. Watch a Movie

 Make popcorn and bring in a favorite movie for students to enjoy.
 If you are reading a book in class, find the movie version to supplement the learning process.
 Aim for a title that is lighthearted or funny to bring a positive vibe to the post-test classroom.

 6. Play Board/Card Games

-Pull out some classics games like Clue, Monopoly, or Battleship and let the kids compete in a way that won’t feel like learning at all.
+Pull out some educational games for kids and let the kids compete in a way that won’t feel like learning at all.
 You can even let them know about the idea in advance, and have the students bring in their favorite games from home.
-Encourage students to bring in puzzles to share, too.
+Encourage students to bring in educational puzzles to share, too.
 Want to get them up and moving?
 Create a scavenger hunt around the classroom or the playground with a reward at the end.

 Look for a meaningful project your students can complete that contributes to the bigger picture.
 It can take place in class or out in the local community; connect your students to causes that matter.
 Participating in activities that help people, animals, or the environment is a great stress reliever and helps to put everything else in life (like maybe a recent stressful exam) back into perspective.